amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

  some extra permissions.
 For example, the if_up/down_cmd or arping_cmd need extra permissions.
 The if_up/down_cmd commands are also used in the escalation.sh script.
 That is why we do the following:

-Add the upcoming lines to the `/etc/sudoers` file or its drop-in, meaning a file inside `/etc/sudoers.d/`:
+Add the upcoming lines to the `/etc/sudoers` file or its drop-in, meaning a file inside `/etc/sudoers.d/`.
+It is not recommended to modify the `/etc/sudoers` file itself though.
+It is recommended that you use its drop-in directory:

 ```shell
 sudo visudo